 QUILL is turning 25!

-To celebrate the Board of Directors of QUILL Learning Network propose to award 2 citizens for their involvement in the adult literacy field to celebrate QUILL’s 25th Anniversary.
-Awards will honour the memory of Cindy Davidson, literacy pioneer and the first Executive Director of the Quality in Lifelong Learning (QUILL) Network.
+To celebrate the Board of Directors of QUILL Learning Network have awarded 2 citizens for their involvement in the adult literacy field to celebrate QUILL’s 25th Anniversary.
+Awards have been named to honour the memory of Cindy Davidson, literacy pioneer and the first Executive Director of the Quality in Lifelong Learning (QUILL) Network.
 Read more about Cindy’s life below.

 Cindy Davidson Award